Ph.D., Information Systems, 2005, 4.00 GPA

 Professor of Marketing

 Summary: Dr. Burgee teaches Integrated Marketing Communication and Marketing Management in the MBA program, and Principles of Marketing, Marketing Management, International Marketing, and Digital Marketing in the undergraduate Marketing program.
-Dr. Burgee is the faculty advisor to the PBA student chapter of the American Marketing Association.
-He is also a member of the RSB Accreditation Steering Committee.
+He is the BS Business Administration program director.
+He is the faculty advisor to the PBA student chapter of the American Marketing Association.
+Dr. Burgee is also a member of the RSB Accreditation Steering Committee.
 In November 2017, he was honored with the “Professorial Medallion” for earning the highest rank in academia.

 NEUMANN UNIVERSITY, ASTON PA, Division of Business and